mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
+- remove empty space when making chatgpt openai call
+- research typescript types for openai api calls
+- handle error from third party api calls & in process user & in individual services
+- do token count research on api calls

 ## Pending – Next Up
 - do incomplete todos – chat gpt prompts & category parser